 Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking dabigatran and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth with or without food as directed by your doctor, usually twice a day.
 To prevent clots after hip or knee replacement surgery, take it as directed by your doctor, usually once a day.
 Avoid antacids within 24 hours after surgery, or dabigatran may not work as well.
 If you have a stomach upset while taking this medication, take it with food.

 Swallow the capsules whole with a full glass of water (8 ounces/240 milliliters).
 Do not crush, chew, or break open the capsules.
-Doing so can release all of the drug at once, increasing the risk of side effects.
-Do not put this medication in a pill box or medication reminder box.
+Doing so can release all of the drugs at once, increasing the risk of side effects.
+Do not put this medication in a pillbox or medication reminder box.
 It must be kept tightly closed in the original bottle (or blister package) to protect it from moisture.
-See also Storage section for more important details.
+See also the Storage section for more important details.